Siff3r/OBS-Move-Recordings/README.md

 # OBS-Move-Recordings

-Script to move recordings to a different folder once stream has ended
+OBS script that will move recordings to a different directory once the stream has ended.